 Why recycle metals?

 Reasons to recycle metals

 Saves valuable finite

-natural mineral resources – mineral sources cannot last forever!
+conserves a valuable mineral reserve - mineral sources cannot last forever!

 Saves energy, so less